 At the start of the reporting period there were 15 lawyer members.
-During the period the Board of the New Zealand Law Society reappointed 14 members and appointed one new member, Tim Mackenzie from Christchurch.
-Mr Mackenzie's appointment became effective 1 July 2020.

-Brent Stanaway completed his term with the Tribunal and did not seek reappointment.
-Mr Stanaway has been with the Tribunal since it began in 2008.
-His many years of court experience, thoughtful approach and excellent legal and writing skills will be sincerely missed.
+During the period the Board of the New Zealand Law Society reappointed 14 members and appointed one new member, Reina Vaai from Auckland.
+Ms Vaai's appointment became effective 1 July 2022.
+Anne Callinan completed her term with the Tribunal and did not seek reappointment.
+Ms Callinan was a member of the Tribunal for six years.
+Her thoughtful approach and contribution to the Tribunal's deliberations were of huge value.